justinpombrio/panfix/README.md

 `:` is only allowed inside object `{...}`, nor that object keys have to be Strings.
 Panfix parsing is quite unusual in this regard.
-You don't define the exact grammar you want, you instead define a _superset_ of the grammar, and construct context-specific parsing error messages later, as you process the parse tree.
+You don't define the exact grammar you want, you instead define a _superset_ of the grammar, and construct context-specific error messages later, as you process the parse tree.

 ### Parsing some (badly formed) JSON

-Let's see what happens when we parse this "JSON":
+Let's see what happens when we parse this badly formed "JSON":

 ```
 {